difficult client

 Later, after you file away the rejected content inside your idea vault, you’ll get to dust it off on anther day.

-When the time comes, you can bloom your seedling concept into something new, and entirely, unrecognizably different… to suit another purpose and match a different need.
+When the time comes, you can bloom your seedling concept into something new.
+Breathe life into something entirely, unrecognizably different… to suit another purpose and match a different need.

-Remember: there’s no use in crying over rewrites.
+Remember: there’s no use in crying over copywriting rewrites.

 The client gets to rewrite the copy if they want, and that’s okay.
-Just remember that if they do, it’s in your best interest to observe the changes they make, so that you can emulate that in future projects you do for them.
+Just remember that if they do, it’s in your best interest to observe the changes they make.
+This way, you can emulate that in future projects you do for them.

 Or… if you really aren’t feeling useful in your work for a particular client… you ALWALYS have the freedom to say thanks for the experience… and walk away.

 Thanks for tuning in!
-I’ve got some terrific, informative copywriting courses coming soon.
+I’ve got some terrific, informative copywriting advice, and even some affordable courses, coming soon.